City of Hope in California

 In the event of an emergency, UnitedHealthcare members should go to the nearest hospital and will be covered at the in-network benefit level, regardless of whether the hospital participates in our network.

 We understand how important it is to have access to quality care – especially when facing something as serious as cancer.
-We also recognize and appreciate the relationship people have with their physician is not only important, it’s personal.

-In the event COH leaves our network, we want our members to know they will continue to have access to a broad network of cancer centers and oncology specialists across Southern California, including, but not limited to:
+Members enrolled in UnitedHealthcare Medicare Advantage and Group Retiree plans will continue to have access to a broad network of cancer centers and oncology specialists across Southern California, including, but not limited to:

 • Cedars Sinai Medical Center